This Pioneer CT-A7X three-head cassette deck service and repair is a story I hope you’ll enjoy as much as I enjoyed bringing this deck back to life!

 Service & Repair

 I’ve written about how maintenance-heavy cassette decks are, typically needing more service time than any other type of hi-fi component.
-This means regular tape path maintenance, plus periodic servicing, for all cassette decks, no exclusions.
+This means regular tape path maintenance, plus periodic servicing, for all cassette decks, with no exclusions.
 Well-designed decks make this process less painful, but there is always pain involved, it’s just the nature of the beast.

 To resolve all the issues in one hit, this lovely Pioneer CT-A7X needed a full ‘mech-out’ major service.
 This entails removing the entire mechanism and stripping it down into its component parts to enable cleaning, replacement of three belts in this case and re-lubrication of capstans, motors, pulleys, levers etc. We replace idler tyres as needed, though in this case, the idler tyre was perfect.
 The belts, however, were a decomposed disaster!